How Much Does It Cost to Hire an Assistant?

 We’ve identified 6 key factors that influence how much your assistant will cost:

-- Type of assistant: The cost varies considerably depending on the type of assistant you need (e.g. administrative assistant, specialized assistant, personal assistant, executive assistant).
+The cost varies considerably depending on the type of assistant you need (e.g., administrative assistant, specialized assistant, personal assistant, or executive assistant).

-- Geographical location: Where an assistant is based affects the cost (e.g. U.S. versus Brazil, South Africa, India, or the Philippines).
+Where an assistant is based affects the cost (e.g., U.S. versus Brazil, South Africa, India, or the Philippines).

-- Specialization: Whether an assistant specializes in a particular area (e.g. graphic design or marketing) can influence how much you pay.
+Whether an assistant specializes in a particular area (e.g., graphic design, marketing) can influence how much you pay.

 In this article, we’ll explain each of these factors in detail and outline the price you can expect to pay for the 4 main types of assistants—based on whether they’re US-based and in-person, US-based but virtual, or international and virtual.